Soccer for 3 & 4-year-olds (Fun Games)

 • Warm-ups and stretching are essential.

-• The drills/games should be short, plentiful, and must involve using the ball.
+• The drills/games should be short, plentiful, and involve using the ball.

 • Here are some fantastic games and drills for 3 and 4-year-old soccer players.